Koltzow/game-lost/README.md

 npm run build
 ```

-This compiles and compresses the javascript, then zip the project with the current version name and checks the filesize
+This compiles and compresses the javascript,
+then it zips the project with the current version name.
+Lastly it validates that the file size is within the limit of 13Kb

 ### Notes